 Our lesson program focuses on providing a safe and enjoyable atmosphere in which everyone can learn English riding skills and horsemanship.
 We have the instructors, horses, and facilities to accommodate all levels– from beginners to international competitors.
 We are home to a wide variety of riders– from those that ride once a week to those that ride every day and compete across the country.

-Karen and her husband Stephen have owned and operated Full Moon Farm LLC at its Finksburg location since 1994.
+Karen and her husband Stephen have owned and operated Full Moon Farm at its Finksburg location since 1994.
 Karen is the Vice Chair of the Maryland Horse Industry Board.

 Karen has a BS in Animal Science from Purdue University and an MS in Comparative Animal Nutrition from Michigan State.
 She helped to establish Purdue’s first intercollegiate riding team and participated on the horse judging teams at PU and MSU both as a competitor and coach.